NeedsAUsername/laundromat-website/README.md

     The admin can see all orders, and notes the order as dropped off.
     The order moves from the admin's current orders to past orders.
     The order moves from the customer's current orders to their order history.

+*Extras*

+Create an admin through the database (this account will be used by the business). rake console or tux in terminal.
+  User.create(name: your_name, email: your_email, password: your_password, admin: true)